Miami-Dade site plan requirements for residential and commercial permit applications

 • Pool water’s edge to front property line: 15 feet minimum

-• Pool to structure/foundation: check current Miami-Dade zoning code
+• Pool to structure/foundation: check the current Miami-Dade zoning code

 Miami-Dade HVHZ Requirements

-Products must have Miami-Dade Notice of Acceptance (NOA)
+Products must have a Miami-Dade Notice of Acceptance (NOA).

 This doesn’t change what goes on the site plan, but it affects the overall permit package your contractor submits alongside the plan.